enessyarali/Easy-Warehouse/DesignDocument.md

 ### Position
 ```
     void modify(newAisleId :String, newRow :String, newCol :String, newMaxWeight :Integer, newMaxVolume :Integer, newOccupiedWeight :Integer, newOccupiedVolume :Integer, db :DatabaseUtilities)
 Changes the value of attributes.
 If the position is assigned to a SKU, that SKU is fetched from the database by calling sku = db.loadSKU(skuId).
-If either newOccupiedWeight or newOccupiedVolume are modified and the position is assigned to a SKU, minW = sku.getMinOccupiedWeight() and minV = sku.getMinOccupiedVolume() are computed.
-Then, if minW > newOccupiedWeight or minV > newOccupiedVolume, -------------------- is raised.
-Moreover, if newOccupiedWieght > newMaxWeight or newOccupiedVolume > newMaxVolume, ----------------------- is raised.
+If newOccupiedWieght > newMaxWeight or newOccupiedVolume > newMaxVolume, ----------------------- is raised.
 Finally, the new value for the id is computed by calling computePositionId(), and then set, and sku.setPosition(this) is possibly called.

     void modify(newPositionId :String)